 The cultural register's interpretation of late-life kindness as softening misses, on close examination, what is actually distinguishing the configuration from the alternative.

 Softening, in its standard form, involves the reduction of one's standards.
-The softening person no longer holds the difficult people to the standards the younger version of themselves would have held them to.
-The softening person has, in some real way, lowered their expectations of the wider environment, and the lowered expectations produce the appearance of greater tolerance.
+The softening person no longer holds the difficult people to the standards a younger version of themselves would have held them to.
+The softening person has, in some real way, lowered expectations of the wider environment, and the lowered expectations produce the appearance of greater tolerance.

 The recognition-based kindness is structurally different.
 The recognition-based person has not lowered their standards.
 The recognition-based person has, more accurately, recognized that the standards they had been applying to other people had never been honestly applied to themselves, and that the standards, applied honestly, would have produced the same difficult features in themselves that the standards were producing in the people they were judging.
 The standards have not changed.
-The application of the standards has been recalibrated to include the person who is applying them.
+The application of the standards has been recalibrated to include the person applying them.
 The recalibration produces, by structural necessity, the dissolution of much of the judgment the standards had been generating.

 What is left, after the dissolution, is not a softer person.
 What is left is, more accurately, a person who continues to hold high standards but who is no longer surprised when other people fall short of them, because the person now has a fully honest account of how often they themselves have fallen short of them.
 The not-being-surprised is what the wider register registers as kindness.
-The kindness is, in some real way, the absence of the moral surprise the younger version would have been displaying in the same situation.
+The kindness is, in some real way, the absence of the moral surprise a younger version would have been displaying in the same situation.

 What the research on aging supports